AshokVashist/Melanoma-Skin-Cancer-Detection/README.md

 ## Conclusions
-- Image augmentation got rid of overfitting
+- Image augmentation to rid of overfitting
-- Rectifying the class imbalance got rid of underfitting
+- Rectified the class imbalance to get  rid of underfitting

 ## Technologies Used (Not mentioned version as it keeps on changing)